 If you’re planning on buying a home soon, you should start reviewing the information in your credit report ASAP.
 You’ll want to have an idea of what’s in your credit report before you start submitting applications to lenders.
 If you find false information in your credit report, it could be a sign of human error or even identity theft.

 Incorrect information should be disputed with the credit bureaus and/or the company furnishing the information.
-The dispute process can take a while, so it’s a good idea to start looking for inaccuracies well before you start shopping for home loans.
+The dispute process can take a while, so it’s a good idea to start looking for inaccuracies on credit reports well before you start shopping for home loans.

 Credit Scores Determine Your Mortgage Rates